User Guide: OONI Probe Mobile App

 Would you rather limit your testing to a specific test type (card)?
 In the following sections, we share instructions on how to do that.

-Measuring the blocking of websites
+Manually measuring the blocking of websites

 If you only want to measure the blocking of websites, you can do so through the following steps: